FRRouting/frr/doc/user/pim.rst

    Tell pim to receive IGMP reports and Query on this interface.
 The default version is v3.
 This command is useful on a LHR.

-.. index:: ip igmp join A.B.C.D A.B.C.D
+.. index:: ip igmp join A.B.C.D [A.B.C.D]
-.. clicmd:: ip igmp join A.B.C.D A.B.C.D
+.. clicmd:: ip igmp join A.B.C.D [A.B.C.D]

-   Join multicast source-group on an interface.
+   Join multicast group or source-group on an interface.

 .. index:: ip igmp query-interval (1-1800)
 .. clicmd:: ip igmp query-interval (1-1800)